 Once your baby is finally asleep in the crib the question becomes, “How do I get her to stay asleep?”
 You can help by making sure that your baby is dry and comfortable – not too hot and not too cold – before she goes down.
 The room should be dark, with black-out shades if possible.
 And if there is a chance of outside noise, consider using a white noise machine so the baby won’t be awakened by, say, the sound of her brothers running down the hall or a taxi beeping its horn outside.

-Getting your baby to sleep in the crib can be a difficult process and it almost certainly won’t happen overnight.
+Getting your baby to sleep in the crib can be a difficult process, and it almost certainly won’t happen overnight.
 Be patient, and give it some time.
-And as hard as this transition may seem, remember that once your little one learns to sleep in the crib, everyone in the house will have a better nights’ sleep – and that can only be a good thing.
+And as hard as this transition may seem, remember that once your little one learns to sleep in the crib, everyone in the house will have a better nights’ sleep.